cazacov/CarND-Vehicle-Detection/project_writeup.md

 ### 2.4 Color-based search ###

-Car can usually be described as "rectangular object about all having the same color".
+Car can usually be described as a "rectangular object about all painted in the same color".
 I tried to search for patterns in color channel, but that does not work well.
 Colors in the training images are very distorted by compression artifacts.

 <img src="./img/color_noise.jpg" />